 Another benefit of a soft-shell rooftop tent is that when deployed, there is a space underneath the extended tent that provides shade.
-However, you need a medium-size vehicle to be able to use the space properly.
+However, you need a medium-sized vehicle to be able to use the area properly.

 - Takes Long to Setup/ Take Down

-Basically, all soft-shells come with a heavy protective cover that needs to be removed.
-Once folded, you need to and securely set up the tent poles which may take some minutes.
-Keep in mind, taking it down will take a considerable time which might be a disadvantage especially in bad weather.
+All soft shells come with a heavy protective cover that needs to be removed.
+Once folded, you need to securely set up the tent poles which may take some minutes.
+Keep in mind, taking it down will take a considerable time which might be a disadvantage, especially in bad weather.

 - Not Waterproof

 Made from poly-cotton fabrics that mostly resemble ground tents, the soft-shells are not, although they come a long way, waterproof like hard-shell tents.

 - Nosier in Wind